adam-squared/pypes/README.md

         yield "success", a + b
     ```

-2. Assemble a pipeline from your steps
+3. Assemble a pipeline from your processing steps by piping them together and wrapping them in a Processor.

     ```python
     with Pipeline() as p:
         (p